-Applicant acknowledges this notice of the danger of fraud and scams perpetrated by unscrupulous individuals, contractors, and businesses and that the State has provided an Office of Fraud to address such issues which may be found on restore.la.gov website.
+аттадец потте.
+Applicant In itials: pplicant acknowledges this notice of the danger of fraud dividuals, contractors, and businesses and that the State uch issues which may be found on restore.la.gov website.
+EDDESENTATIONS CONTINUING: Applicant acknowledges

 REPRESENTATIONS CONTINUING: Applicant acknowledges and agrees that all his/her representations and information contained in the application remain true and complete as of the date of this Agreement.
 Applicant affirms that the Damaged Home has not been transferred, sold, or been made subject to any new liens, mortgages or encumbrances after the date of the application.
 Applicant further certifies that he/she has not received notice of any default, seizure, or foreclosure of any lien on the Damaged Home.
 Applicant acknowledges that all owners or people or entities with an interest in the Damaged Home have been identified in the application and are aware of Applicant's participation in the Program.
 Applicant further acknowledges that any interference by any person who claims to have an interest in the Damaged Home may result in Applicant's repaying the Grant Amount or otherwise being liable for costs related to those claims.
 Applicant agrees not to transfer the Damaged Home or any interest in the Damaged Home, whether voluntarily or involuntarily, until the rehabilitation or reconstruction to be performed under this Agreement has been completed, as confirmed by a successful Program final inspection.
 Should Applicant relinquish ownership of the Damaged Home prior to the successful Program final inspection, Applicant understands that he/she will be required to repay all or a portion of the Grant Amount.